smartsendio/woocommerce/smart-send-shipping-woocommerce/readme.txt

 Calculate shipping rate based on:

-* Shipping address
+* Shipping address (Shipping Zone)
 * Order weight
 * Order subtotal
 * Shipping class
+* User role

 = Services =
 Enable services for shipping methods:

 * Customer notification by email
 * Customer notification by SMS
-* Pickup point (collect the parcel at a shop near the customer)
+* Pick-up point (collect the parcel at a shop near the customer)
 * Flex delivery (leave parcel at specified location)
 * Home delivery
 * Handling of special good, eg food
 * TAX handling
 * Enable free delivery based on condition

-= Pickup point =
+= Pick-up point =
-Let the customer choose a close by pickup point during checkout.
+Let the customer choose a close by pick-up point during checkout.
 The package will be delivered to that pickup point.
 The customer can collect the package at selected pickup point at convenience.

-* Nearest pickup points based on customer address
+* Nearest pick-up points based on customer address
 * Automatically updated list
 * User friendly dropdown list
 * One step/page checkout compatible